-By attending a Bocoup conference, meetup, or any other event, in any capacity, including as a delegate, speaker, sponsor, volunteer, or guest, you agree to abide by this code of conduct, and cooperate with the event organizers who enforce it.
+By working with Bocoup, or attending a Bocoup conference, meetup, or any other event, in any capacity, including as a delegate, speaker, sponsor, volunteer, or guest, you agree to abide by this code of conduct, and cooperate with the event organizers who enforce it.

 The Quick Version

 Bocoup is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, age, physical appearance, body size, race, or religion.
-We do not tolerate harassment of event participants in any form.
-Sexual language and imagery is not appropriate for any venue, including talks.
-Participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the event organizers.
+Sexual language and imagery is not appropriate in a professional environment.
+We do not tolerate harassment in any form and we are committed to partnering with you to foster a healthy work environment.

 The Less Quick Version

-This document exists to empower participants at Bocoup events to create an atmosphere that is professional, empathetic, and conducive to learning.
+This document exists to empower individuals working at or with Bocoup to create an atmosphere that is professional, empathetic, and conducive to learning.

-Participants are expected to behave appropriately and professionally during their participation in all events.
-In particular, all participants should actively avoid intentionally or unintentionally participating in the harassment of other attendees.
-Harassment includes offensive verbal comments related to gender, sexual orientation, disability, age, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+Individuals are expected to behave appropriately and professionally during their participation in all projects, collaborations or events.
+In particular, all individuals should actively avoid intentionally or unintentionally participating in the harassment of individuals.
+Harassment includes offensive verbal comments related to gender, sexual orientation, disability, age, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption in meetings, lectures or other spaces, inappropriate physical contact, and unwelcome sexual attention.

 Consequences of Unacceptable Behavior

-Event organizers enforcing this document may, at their discretion, ask a participant to stop some behavior, warn the participant of their violation, or expel the participant from the event with no refund (including no return of sponsorship contributions).
-Participants are expected to comply immediately with such requests from the organizers.
+Bocoup in the course of enforcing this document may, at their discretion, ask an individual to stop some behavior, warn the individual of their violation, or further sanction the individual.
+If the offensive behavior is displayed by a customer of Bocoup, consequences may include escalating to customer leadership.
+If the offensive behavior is displayed during participation in an event hosted by Bocoup, consequences may include expulsion from the event with no refund (including no return of sponsorship contributions).
+Individuals are expected to comply immediately with such requests from Bocoup.

 At our events and conferences, we encourage attendees to take and share their own photographs.
 We also engage photographers as staff members to document our events in an official capacity.
 Anyone taking photos is expected to follow the general Code of Conduct, as well as abide by the guidelines in this policy.